asherk7/EthniVision/README.md

 The website will be available at http://localhost:3000/

 # References
-The dataset I used was the FairFace face image dataset.
+* The dataset I used was the FairFace face image dataset.
 It contains 108,501 race-balanced images from 7 different race groups: White, Black, Indian, East Asian, Southeast Asian, Middle Eastern, and Latino.
-The data was sourced from: [Repository](https://github.com/dchen236/FairFace)
+* The data was sourced from the [FairFace Github Repository](https://github.com/dchen236/FairFace)

 # Citation
 ```